 Sleeping on your stomach means the head is lifted at an angle which creates backward pressure on the neck (and spine) so anything too high will eventually either cause or aggravate problems.
 The oblong traditional shaped is suffice, low and plush yet supportive is ideal.
 Therefore in this case when it comes to stomach sleepers, for countering and alleviating, the best pillows for neck pain are often filled with memory foam.
 Feather pillows are popular too, due to their soft yet supportive properties.
 Additionally, water pillows are a good choice considering they have an adjustable height and firmness by way of increasing or decreasing the fill to customize the desired effect.

 Although most people fall asleep on their back, many end up turning onto their side.
-For the side sleeper it’s just as important to have the right pillow because there is scope for strain and misalignment can easily occur if it’s too high or too low.
-Whilst sleeping on your side, once the natural angle is bent too much to one side it will eventually lead to a sore neck.
-Therefore in order to maintain a good posture and without painful aches, the best pillow for side sleepers are ones with medium loft and which tuck under the neck but not too far down to the shoulders.
-There are a number of suitable types, such as cervical or contour pillows of any filling, and the traditional style too but ones which are medium / firm in order to provide good enough support.
+For the side sleeper, it’s just as important to have the right pillow because there is scope for strain and misalignment can easily occur if it’s too high or too low.
+Whilst sleeping on your side, once the natural angle is bent too much to one side, it will eventually lead to a sore neck.
+Therefore to maintain a good posture without painful aches, the best pillow for side sleepers are ones with medium loft and which tuck under the neck but not too far down to the shoulders.
+There are a number of suitable types, such as cervical or contour pillows of any filling, and the traditional style too but ones which are medium/firm in order to provide good enough support.

 Neck Pain Pillow Reviews

 Here is yet another wonderful addition from one of the leading retailers in this niche.
 It succeeds the Classic which was only available in two loft levels, whereas the Premium now goes one step further by allowing for a selection of 4 loft levels and also comes in a standard, queen, and king size.
-Proudly made in Minnesota, the claim is that the Premium will stay fluffy without going flat, therefore confidently offering a 60 day money back guarantee and 10 year warranty.
+Proudly made in Minnesota, the claim is that the Premium will stay fluffy without going flat, therefore confidently offering a 60-day money back guarantee and a 10-year warranty.

 The latest gel memory foam contour pillow by Sleep innovations is proof as to why these types are so popular for getting rid of neck pain.
-The cradling nature of contour pillows has always been proven to provide good support especially for the back and side sleeper.
-Regarding the actual product on test, the top layer of cool gel foam allows for a comfortable temperature during slumber, whilst continually relieving neck, shoulder and back pain by allowing muscles to fully relax.
+The cradling nature of contour pillows has always been proven to provide good support, especially for the back and side sleeper.
+Regarding the actual product on test, the top layer of cool gel foam allows for a comfortable temperature during slumber, while continually relieving neck, shoulder and back pain by allowing muscles to relax fully.
 It comes with a blended 75% cotton and 25% polyester removable and washable cover which is perfect for staying hygienic.